lexivn/meet/src/README.md

 get a list of events hosted in that city.
 For the data visualization component, you’ll add two charts—one that shows how many events will take place in each location (via a scatterplot), and another that visualizes the popularity of event genres (via a pie chart).

+## Use of the Serverless Function in the App.

+Serverless Authorization Function (AWS Lambda OAuth) will be used to provide authentication to the clients of my Meet app by using the third-party app of Google.
+This will allow the clients to authenticate without the need for clients to share credentials, an then an acess token or authorization code will be generated for each user, that authorizes your Meet app user to see the event data from the Google API.

 # Your Project Requirements